 For LDL ("bad cholesterol"), lower is better:

-High triglycerides (150 mg/dL or greater) also increase the risk for heart disease somewhat.
+High triglycerides (150 mg/dL or greater) also raise the odds for heart disease somewhat.

-What to Do About Abnormal Cholesterol Test Results
+What You Can Do About Abnormal Lipid Levels

-- Diet.
-A diet low in saturated fat (7% of total calories or less) and cholesterol (200 mg or less daily) can lower LDL cholesterol.
-Adding fiber and plant sterols (found in special margarines and other foods) helps, as well.
-A cholesterol-lowering diet can reduce bad cholesterol by up to 30%.
+A cholesterol-lowering diet can bring down bad cholesterol by up to 30%.
+A diet low in saturated fat (7% of total calories or less) and no more than 200 mg of cholesterol daily can lower LDL cholesterol.
+Fiber and plant sterols (found in special margarines and other foods) help, too.

-- Exercise.
-Regular aerobic exercise can both lower bad cholesterol (LDL) and increase good cholesterol (HDL).
+Regular aerobic exercise can both lower bad cholesterol (LDL) and raise good cholesterol (HDL).

 - Statins, the most effective and commonly used cholesterol drugs